Abdul Bokar Kan

-Abdul Bokar Kan (died 1891) was the de facto ruler of the upper part of the Imamate of Futa Toro in the late nineteenth century.
+Abdul Bokar Kan, also called Abdul Bubakar, (died 4 August 1891) was the de facto ruler of the upper part of the Imamate of Futa Toro in the late nineteenth century.
 This included parts of what are now Mauritania and Senegal along both banks of the Senegal River.
 After his death, the French colonial powers took full control of the territory.

 Abdul Bokar Kan was the head of the Booseya clan of Futa Toro.

 He formed an alliance with Muhammad wul Hayba, the head of the Awlād A'li of the Gorgol region.

 The almami of Futa Toro at that time was Abdul Boubakar, but his power was nominal.